-InWang et al. [8], 98.6 % of cases were associated with a fever.
+In Wang et al. [8], 98.6 % of cases were associated with a fever.
 In Guan et al. [10], 88.7% were associated, however only 43.9% were associated with a fever above 37.5°C upon admission.
-Still, it was the most common symptom beyond perhaps coughing, so it will form the core of our attempt at detection.
-A higher temperature was also highly correlated with more severe cases in Wang et al. [8].
+Still, it is the most common symptom beyond perhaps coughing, so it has formed the core of most attempts at detection.
+A higher temperature was highly correlated with more severe cases in Wang et al. [8].

-Requirements Verification 1.
-A fever is typically considered to be 1°C above normal, which is 37 - 38 °C. So, this should have an inaccuracy of less than 0.5°C when compared to core temperature.
-[6] 1.
-We will compare results of the sensor on ourselves to measurements obtained using a regular off-the-shelf FDA approved oral thermometer, such as the Vicks ComfortFlex Thermometer with Fever InSight [18].
-The results should be within 1°C of each other.
+Requirements Verification Normal range for temperature is 36.1 °C to 37.2 °C. A high-grade fever is considered 39.4 °C [6].
+So, we need an error of less than 1.1 °C. We will compare our results on ourselves to measurements obtained using a regular off-the-shelf FDA approved oral thermometer, such as the Vicks ComfortFlex Thermometer with Fever InSight [18].
+The results after adjustment to different body measurement sites should be within 2.2 °C of each other.
+Repeat during normal movement.